Game Make Las Vegas

 Las Vegas created new fashions of betting just like the Argonaut that San Francisco had during the mid-nineteenth century.

-The city of the desert marked the Californians’ shaping spot of American gambling culture demonstrated that civilization of the Pacific coast, still being shaped by migrants headed west, remained an innovative frontier.
+The city of the desert marked the Californians’ shaping spot of American gambling culture and demonstrated that civilization of the Pacific coast, still being shaped by migrants headed west, remained an innovative frontier.

-By the mid-twentieth century, gambling was just one of many new cultural forms that California the far west transmitted to the rest of the country.
+By the mid-twentieth century, gambling was just one of many new cultural forms that California and the far west transmitted to the rest of the country.

 Paradoxically, though, this hallmark of the new Bold West is first dressed as a remnant of the old west of the 19th century.